Hosamov/exclusions-db/README.md

 - Add checkboxes for opt-in notifications in /edit_user route (edit-user.pug, routes.js)

+## 10/18/2023
+- Implemented and tested ability for users (who have opted in) to receive email notifications for newly added exclusion orders.

 ## PLANNED CHANGES/FEATURES:
 - Email users - opt in to see when new exclusion has been added to the list
 - Include list of RCWs/Policy points to choose from during exclusion creation process.